nuentes/YoutubeToKodi/README.md

 How to use it:

-1) Place the python script anywhere
+1) Place the python script anywhere on your server or PC (it is NOT a Kodi add-on... yet)

 2) add a list.txt file to the same path